-In November 2013 the ERA issued a solicitation for Statements of Qualifications from prospective bidders.
+In October 2013 the Company issued a CON for generation capacity and in November 2013 the ERA issued a solicitation for Statements of Qualifications from prospective bidders.
 In January 2014 the ERA announced the parties selected as qualified bidders and released the request for proposal document to all qualified bidders.
-The Company submitted a bid in May, 2014.
-In October 2014 the ERA announced that CUC was the successful bidder for the supply of new generation capacity and in November 2014 the Company was granted a new and extended Generation Licence.
-CUC will develop and operate a new 39.7 MW diesel power plant including two 18.5 MW diesel generating units and a 2.7 MW waste heat recovery steam turbine.
+The Company submitted a bid in May 2014.
+In October 2014 the ERA announced that CUC was the successful participant in the competitive bid process for the supply of new generation capacity and in November 2014 the Company was granted a new and extended Generation Licence.
+The Company entered into a design-build contract agreement for the 39.7 MW generation project with the consortium of Burmeister & Wain Scandinavian Contractor A/S ("BWSC") of Denmark and MAN Diesel & Turbo SE ("MAN") of Germany.
+The agreement covers the purchase and turnkey installation of two 18.5 MW diesel generating units and a 2.7 MW waste heat recovery steam turbine.
 The project cost is estimated at \$85 million and it is expected that the power plant will be commissioned no later than June 2016.